AJoshSims/NBA-Database/README.md

-## Creates the tables, populates the tables, queries, and deletes the tables,
+## Creates the tables, populates the tables, queries, and deletes the tables
-for a database containing NBA information.
+## for a database containing NBA information.

 Authors: Evan Arroyo and Joshua Sims
 Date: 03 March 2017